nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 3b.
 TutorsContactsPro detects that the student already exists on the list.

     * 3b1.
-TutorsContactsPro informs the tutor that the student already exists on the list.
+TutorsContactsPro informs the TA that the student already exists on the list.
     * 3b2.
-Tutor confirms cancellation of adding the student.
+TA confirms cancellation of adding the student.

       Use case ends.